 Dressing in this style does not mean I will end up having a boyfriend from jail or coming home late every night.
 Dressing in this style does not mean I will get into drugs or alcohol (I am deeply opposed to either because of its affect on my family).
 If Disney Channel should hear of this complaint, they will know that I am planning to send many letters and even make a video on this topic.
 This is absurd.
 I am deeply offended.

 Click Here Now

-Tags: disney channel stereotypes, stereotypes on disney channel, good luck charlie stereotypes, cheerleader sterotypes in disney, gender stereotyping disney channel
+Tags: disney channel stereotypes, stereotypes on disney channel, good luck charlie stereotypes, channel stereotypes, cheerleader sterotypes in disney, gender stereotyping disney channel